 In electricity markets, forward markets for transmission rights provide such hedging tools, where buyers and sellers compete to gain access to or to sell scarce transmission resources.
 Well-designed transmission rights products should be easy to trade, well defined, and provide price certainty to market participants.
 RTOs should design these markets to encourage trading of these products, since high volume trading is a cornerstone of well-functioning markets.

-Thus, RTOs should support wholesale market models based on locational pricing that provide accurate locational price signals, and should design forward markets for transmission rights that enable market participants to to hedge against these locational prices and thereby enter into long-term contracts to supply or purchase energy at a given location on the grid.
+Thus, RTOs should support wholesale market models based on locational pricing that provide accurate locational price signals, and should allow forward markets for well-designed transmission rights that enable market participants to to hedge against these locational prices and thereby enter into long-term contracts to supply or purchase energy at a given location on the grid.
 The market design should provide market participants with the flexibility either to enter into forward bilateral contracts or to buy energy from or sell energy into a real time spot market.
 The inclusion of a spot market will provide an opportunity to buy or sell energy to a market participant unable to find a counter party, and to market participants with imbalances they need to clear in real time. the

 Locational pricing and transmission rights provide a sound foundation, on which a multitude of products and market enhancements can be added, such as market trading hubs.
 Trading hubs exist today in each of the regions of the United States and are vital to the liquidity of the wholesale power market.
-RTOs should encourage the development of such hubs to promote liquidity in electricity trading.
+RTOs should encourage and support the development of such hubs to promote liquidity in electricity trading.

 RTOs should also design their business rules in coordination with neighboring RTOs, so as to minimize barriers to trade across and between RTOs.
 Neighboring RTOs should adopt similar, or at least compatible, business rules to achieve this seamlessness.